1) We don't have a marketing budget. (Ok, not a question but a statement I and my fellow conscious creatives receive all the time.)

 7) What materials do you avoid or prefer?

 As a deep ecologist, I generally avoid virgin poly, nylon, or acrylic; virgin PVC or PU leather; or any other new petro-based textiles, due to them coming from non-renewable sources, being non-biodegradable, and being likely to off-gas and release toxic chemicals during their use and disposal phases.
 I also try to avoid resource-intensive natural fibers that involve the use of more toxic chemicals, such as conventional cotton and rayon / viscose, whether from bamboo, eucalyptus or other.

-While I'm still learning every day what our healthiest options are, and am not perfect by any means, at the moment I prioritize used or vintage goods; products made with dead-stock, byproduct, up-cycled, or recycled materials (e.g., up-cycled metal jewelry; repurposed wood products; dead-stock textiles; and on occasion, rPET and recycled nylon fiber athleisure wear and swimwear); goods made with indefinitely recyclable materials (e.g., aluminum); and clothes made with relatively lower-impact, biodegradable fabrics such as Tencel, Lyocell, linen, hemp, cork, straw, lotus fiber, Cupro, etc. On occasion, I'll also sport organic / rain-fed cotton, peace silk, veg-tanned byproduct leather, and traceable alpaca and wool from reputable brands or small family farms, as opposed to each of their conventional counterparts.
+While I'm still learning every day what our healthiest options are, and am not perfect by any means, at the moment I prioritize used or vintage goods; products made with dead-stock, byproduct, up-cycled, or recycled materials (e.g., up-cycled metal jewelry; repurposed wood products; dead-stock textiles; and on occasion, rPET and recycled nylon fiber athleisure wear and swimwear when the performance properties of synthetic fibers are needed); goods made with indefinitely recyclable materials (e.g., aluminum); and clothes made with relatively lower-impact, biodegradable fabrics such as Tencel, Lyocell, linen, hemp, cork, straw, lotus fiber, Cupro, etc. On occasion, I'll also sport organic / rain-fed cotton, peace silk, veg-tanned byproduct leather, and traceable alpaca and wool from reputable brands or small family farms, as opposed to each of their conventional counterparts.

-Meanwhile, I'm always intrigued by innovative eco materials, such as lab-grown silk, banana fiber textiles, and Pinatex, and look forward to opportunities to working more closely with them.
+Meanwhile, I'm always intrigued by innovative eco materials, such as lab-grown silk, banana fiber textiles, mushroom leather, and Pinatex, and look forward to opportunities to working more closely with them.